Back to all Resources

 FloodWise™ represents a major step forward in that evolution.

-By combining advanced hydrologic and hydraulic (H&H) modeling, AI-enhanced Flood Risk Points™, real-time rainfall integration, coastal forecasting capabilities, and street-level flood intelligence into a single accessible platform, FloodWise™ gives DOTs the ability to act before disaster unfolds.
+By combining advanced H&H modeling, AI-enhanced Flood Risk Points™, real-time rainfall integration, coastal forecasting capabilities, and street-level flood intelligence into a single accessible platform, FloodWise™ gives DOTs the ability to anticipate impacts, prioritize resources, and act before disaster unfolds.

 Looking ahead, transportation resilience will rely on even deeper integration between flood forecasting systems, connected infrastructure, intelligent transportation systems, and regional emergency management operations.
 Agencies that embrace predictive technologies today will be better positioned to protect infrastructure investments, maintain mobility during extreme weather, and safeguard the communities they serve tomorrow.